rohan843/CTFs/picoCTF_285_Operation_Orchid/README.md

 ---

 By browsing the partitions and performing keyword searches for `flag` among other strings, I got a file that seems to contain the flag, but its been encoded using openssl.
 I'll see more about the decoding process and proceed.

+---

+I found the bash history that displays the exact way someone tried to encode the flag.
+It even shows the encryption key used.
+I'll proceed to decrypt the flag accordingly.